cyber-sec0/final-py/README.md

 # Final Project

-This will be a program that the user has to guess/hunt something by entering the correctly randomly generated number
+This will be a program that the user has to either kill or run away from zombies

 ## Required Technologies
 ---